Account and updates

 - If you are aged 63 or 64 you are able to bring forward two years of contributions without meeting the work test in the subsequent two years.

-- If you are aged 65 to 74 you can make contributions up to the annual cap of $100,000 if you meet the work test (work 40 hours within a 30 day period each income year), but you are not able to bring forward contributions.
+- If you are aged 65 to 74 (inclusive) you can make contributions up to the annual cap of $100,000 if you meet the work test (work 40 hours within a 30 day period each income year) or work test exemption (your total superannuation balance is less than $300,000 at the end of the previous financial year and you met the work test in the previous financial year), but you are generally not able to bring forward contributions.
+However, in the financial year you turn 65 you can bring forward contributions if you are contributing under the work test or work test exemption.

 Find out more about post-tax contribution limits, and what’s included in the cap and how your contribution is taxed.